| | |

 How to stop thinking about money all the time

-1. Understand where the money worries are coming from
+1. Understand where your money worries are coming from

 When it comes to money worries, it can be helpful to understand where they’re coming from.